Back to blog

 Subject: [object — letter, photograph, key item]

-Action: stationary, dust motes drifting in light
+Action: stationary, dust motes drifting in a shaft of light

 Context: [setting — desk, mantel, table]